SymmetricChaos/SimpleCAS/README.md

 Currently three kinds of objects are supported by SimpleCAS:

 ### Rational Numbers
+Rational numbers are represented in simplest form.

 ### Univariate Polynomials
+Univariate polynomials with rational coefficients.

 ### Rational Functions

-## Planned Feature
-Planned features include rational roots and full algebraic expressions.
+True quotient of polynomials, represented in simplest form.

 ## Multivariate Polynomials
 Multivariate polynomials would, to my knowledge, require fundamentally redesigning the logic of how the system treats polynomials to be vastly more complex.
 For this reason there are no plans to include multivariate polynomials in SimpleCAS.